larskotthoff/assurvey/README.md

 If you find this reference useful, please cite

 Kotthoff, Lars.
 "Algorithm Selection for Combinatorial Search Problems: A Survey."
-AI Magazine, 2014 (in press).
+AI Magazine, 2014.

     @article{kotthoff_algorithm_2014,
 	  title = {Algorithm Selection for Combinatorial Search Problems: A survey},